Carlos-Ballon/COVID-19_DMII_ICA_cross-sectional/report_sources/code.md

 <div style="text-align: justify">

-Possible risk factors associated with mortality from COVID-19 in patients with type II diabetes mellitus (T2DM), each factor is labeled with a legend that indicates its clinical importance, accuracy, and number of events.
+Possible risk factors associated with mortality caused by COVID-19 in patients with type II diabetes mellitus (T2DM), each factor is labeled with a legend that indicates its clinical importance, accuracy, and number of events.